mrbrant89/wokedissident/_posts/2025/04/2025-04-17-presidents-killed-constitution.md

 </div>

 They didn’t dismantle these tools.

 They left them loaded—**and now Trump is pulling the trigger**.

-Here’s your next section—**the final punch** before the source list.
-This one brings it home hard and dares the reader to stay passive.

 ## So What Now?

-The Constitution is a corpse.
+- The Constitution is a corpse.
-The courts are ignored.
+- The courts are ignored.
-The agencies are rogue.
+- The agencies are rogue.
-And the autocrat is just getting started.
+- And the autocrat is just getting started.

 Let’s stop pretending the system is going to save us.
 It won’t.
 It can’t.
 It was never built to.